opendaylight/netconf/docs/user-guide.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-With `RFC 8071 <https://www.rfc-editor.org/rfc/rfc8071>`__ alignment and adding support for TLS transport following configuration models has been marked deprecated.
+With `RFC 8071 <https://www.rfc-editor.org/rfc/rfc8071>`__ alignment and adding support for TLS transport following configuration models have been marked deprecated.

 Configuring Device with Global Credentials